matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-development.md

 ## EVM compatibility

-zkSync Era supports almost every smart contract written for EVM and holds all key security invariants so that no additional security re-auditing is usually required.
+zkSync Era supports almost every smart contract written for EVM and satisfies all key security invariants so that no additional security re-auditing is usually required.
 Notable exceptions are contracts using the following EVM opcodes: